How to Use Indiana’s Lemon Law to Protect Your New Car Purchase

 What if the Problem Persists?

 If the problem persists, the vehicle is a lemon and the lemon law says the auto dealer owes you a full refund or a comparable replacement that is currently in production.
 The choice is yours and not theirs.
-You can document the problem and repair attempts by asking for a copy of the written repair order whenever you take your vehicle in to fix whatever the problem might be.
+You can document the problem, contact a lawyer from RequestLegalHelp, and repair attempts by asking for a copy of the written repair order whenever you take your vehicle in to fix whatever the problem might be.

 Those repair orders should mention the same issue is being addressed.
 You can use the repair orders to notify the automaker by sending them to the address that is listed in the vehicle’s owner’s manual or on the manufacturer’s warranty.
 The warranty might require you to send written notification of the problem to the manufacturer for the warranty to apply.